 Do you have child that you anticipate will grow up to be an artist?
 Will they make their living through fine art or commercial art?
 Maybe a handful of you will answer yes to that question.
 But for those of you that shook your head no I encourage you to ask the question how can art encourage your child even if they don’t appear to be a gifted artist.
 What is art and how can taking part in the arts benefit every child?

 Nothing can replace going to an art museum and seeing great works of art in person.
 In real life, that’s not always an option.
-Enter some of awesome art museum websites that offer interactive, online fun designed to expose and engage your kiddo with the art in their collection.
+Enter these museums that offer the best art websites for kids.
+They offer interactive, online fun designed to expose and engage your kiddo with the art in their collection.
+Safe technology your kid can learn from and be creative at the same time.
+That’s a win.

 Water lilies, cathedrals, bridges, and haystacks; this is the stuff of Claude Monet.
 It’s pretty, pretty stuff that translates perfectly to working with kids!
-Snag a book or two from the book list below, run a copy of the printable, and you’re set for a little ol’ art history lesson!
+Snag a book or two from the book list below, run a copy of the printable, and you’re set for a zero prep art history lesson all about Claude Monet for kids!